MohitLamba94/L3Fnet/README.md

 </pre>
 </div>

 Here <code>jpeg</code> refers to the decoded LF `.jpeg` used for training and testing <code>L3Fnet</code>.
 The well-illuminated GT images are present in the directory <code>1</code> and the other folders contain the low-light LF images with reduced exposure.
+The <code>raw</code> folder contains the raw <code>.LFR</code> files captured by Lytro Illum.
+The corresponding raw and .jpeg files have the same file names.

 # Cite us